MatthewCline-git/MatthewCline-git.github.io/_posts/2025-03-05-the-zen-of-email.md

 Say what you mean, even (and especially) at the expense of awkwardness

-If you don't know the answer to a question, acknowledge receipt anyway and promise an answer by a specific future date
+If you don't know the answer to a question, acknowledge receipt and forecast an answer by a specific date + time

 Concise is better than verbose